NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

     caption: ([An example of parallax.])
 ) <parallax>

-As seen in @parallax to get an image of the entire board the camera needs to be >1m away.
-Behind the wall a yellow rim representing the model base is present.
+As seen in @parallax, to get an image of the entire board, the camera needs to be >1m away.
+Behind the wall, a yellow rim representing the model base is present.

 This introduces three problems:
 + Having an arm long enough to hold the camera this high above the board is impractical and sometimes impossible given a small room.